workos/authkit-nextjs/README.md

 The AuthKit library for Next.js provides convenient helpers for authentication and session management using WorkOS & AuthKit with Next.js.

+> Note: This library is only works with the Next.js App Router.

 ## Installation

 Install the package with: